websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-3.md

 # Maintenance Mode and Deprecations in 7.3

 In some new Liferay versions, Liferay stops enhancing specific items or makes plans to remove specific apps and capabilities.
-TODO

 1. **Moving an Item to Maintenance Mode:** Support continues for the item but enhancements cease.
 Future deprecation is not necessarily implied.